wc-donation/wc-donation-platform/readme.txt

 = Why is only one donation form allowed per page? =

-Since WooCommerce and other plugins don't assume that there are multiple checkouts on a page, you might run into problems otherwise.
+Since WooCommerce and other plugins like payment gateways don't assume that there are multiple checkouts on a page, you might run into problems otherwise.

 = How can I set up recurring donations? =

-To set up recurring donations, please also install WooCommerce Subscriptions.
+To set up recurring donations, please also install Subscriptions for WooCommerce (free plugin) or WooCommerce Subscriptions (premium extension).
 Here you can find detailed instructions on how to set up recurring donations: [Set up recurring donations](https://wcdp.jonh.eu/documentation/integrations/recurring-donations-with-woocommerce-subscriptions/)

 = How can I generate donation receipts automatically? =

 WooCommerce PDF Invoices & Packing Slips is a free and open source WordPress plugin you can use to send out your tax-deductible receipts & thank you certificates.
-Please following this guide to set up donation receipts: [Set up donation receipts](https://wcdp.jonh.eu/documentation/integrations/donation-receipts-with-woocommerce-pdf-invoices-packing-slips/)
+Please follow this guide to set up donation receipts: [Set up donation receipts](https://wcdp.jonh.eu/documentation/integrations/donation-receipts-with-woocommerce-pdf-invoices-packing-slips/)

 == Changelog ==
 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

+= 1.2.1 2022-03-17 =
+new feature: Fee Recovery: give your donors the option to cover the processing fees on their donations
+tweak: update supported WC version to 6.3.1
+fix: wrong textdomain
+fix: set donation project for automatic product update (#16)
+fix: increase priority of woocommerce_checkout_update_order_review_expired filter

-= 1.2.0 =
+= 1.2.0 2022-02-24 =
 new feature: support for Google Pay / Apple Pay / PayPal Express Checkout (Express Donation) new feature: added support for Subscriptions For WooCommerce new feature: from now on donation orders do not net manual processing: autocomplete donations as soon as they are paid